Were you referred to our site after purchasing a Foscam product?

-Chances are you were referred to our company because you need to be able to access your camera at any point in time, even though your network has a dynamic IP address.
-Simple.
+Chances are you were referred to us because you need/or want to access your camera at any time, but your network has a dynamic IP address.

-Luckily, your Foscam device comes preconfigured to support our company and will enable you to post dynamic updates to your No-IP.com hostname when your Internet service provider decides to issue you a new IP address.
+Luckily, your Foscam device comes preconfigured to support our dynamic DNS service.
+This service will post dynamic updates to your No-IP hostname when your Internet Service Provider decides to issue you a new IP address.

-To enable DDNS functions in your Foscam device you will first need to have a No-IP.com account and hostname created.
-If you have not created a No-IP.com account and hostname please refer to this tutorial.
+To enable DDNS functions in your Foscam device you will first need to have a No-IP account and hostname created.
+If you have not created a No-IP account and hostname please refer to this tutorial.

 Enabling DDNS functions in your Foscam camera: